Do you know what a muscle is?

 Muscles are more intricate than we often realize.
 While we might think of them as one solid thing, they are actually far more nuanced than that.
 Their structure is what makes them so functional.
 Would it surprise you if I said that muscles are mostly connective tissue?

-Let’s break down a muscle.
+Let’s break it down.
 Picture a whole muscle that you’re familiar with.
 Let's say the biceps brachii in the arm.
-This “whole muscle” is really a group of what are called muscle fascicles wrapped in a layer of fascia [link to What is muscle fascia? post] called the epimysium.
+This “whole muscle” is really a group of what are called muscle fascicles wrapped in a layer of fascia called the epimysium.
 You could picture a muscle a bit like a grapefruit.
-The grapefruit peel is like the fascia that wraps around the muscle fascicles.
-The muscle fascicles are like the pulpy sections of the grapefruit.
+The grapefruit peel is like the fascia that wraps around the fascicles.
+The fascicles are like the pulpy sections of the grapefruit.

 This helps us understand how muscles and muscle tissue are not separate from the rest of the body.
 While we may talk about “individual” muscles for the purposes of breaking down our understanding of the body into manageable chunks, movement happens with the whole body and is affected by the whole body.
 A single muscle is inseparable from the fascia that is interwoven within its layers.
 A single muscle, because of its connecting fascia, is also inseparable from the “individual” muscles that surround it.
 We should keep this in mind as we deepen our understanding of muscles and movement.